ThisIsAntonio/Compilers_NatA_Lang/README.md

 - **Scanner.c/h**: Implements the scanner functions, including tokenizing the source code and identifying keywords, identifiers, and literals.
 - **CMakeLists.txt**: Configuration file for building the project using CMake.
 - **CMakePresets.json**: Contains preset configurations for building the project in different environments.
-- **launch.vs.json**: Configuration file for launching the project in Visual Studio.
-- **git_log_image.jpg**: Image representing the Git log history or a related Git operation.

 ## Input Files

-The `input/` directory contains several `.nat` and `.sof` files used for testing various features of NatA Lang:
+The `input/` directory contains several `.nat` files used for testing various features of NatA Lang:

 - **INPUT0_Empty.nat**: A minimal empty file used to test how the compiler handles the absence of content.
 - **INPUT1_Hello.nat**: A basic "Hello, World!" program to validate the basic functionality of output statements in NatA Lang.